Portishead railway station

 Portishead railway station was opened by the Bristol and Portishead Pier and Railway in 1867; it was approximately 0.5 mi from the town of Portishead, North Somerset, England.
 After the opening of the Pier in 1870, the line was extended with an additional railway station opened by the pier.
 The Pier station closed first; and the original Portishead station closed in 1954, with a new Portishead station opened nearer the town.
 The 1954 station closed in 1964 when passenger services were withdrawn from the line.

 A resited new station is due to be opened to passenger traffic as part of MetroWest, a scheme to increase rail services in the Bristol area.
 This will be built about 600 m east of the town centre.

+As of July 2025, the cost of the new station and railway line improvements is expected to be £182.21 million.